home-assistant/home-assistant.io/source/_integrations/knx.markdown

   default: false
 {% endconfiguration %}

-Some KNX devices can change their state internally without any messages on the KNX bus, e.g., if you configure a timer on a channel.
-The optional `state_address` can be used to inform Home Assistant about these state changes.
+The optional `state_address` can be used to inform Home Assistant about state changes not triggered by a telegram to the `address` e.g., if you configure a timer on a channel.
 If a KNX message is seen on the bus addressed to the given state address, this will overwrite the state of the switch object.

-For switching actuators that are only controlled by a single group address and can't change their state internally, you don't have to configure the state address.
+Switch entities without a `state_address` will restore their last known state after Home Assistant was restarted.
+Switches having a `state_address` configured request their current state from the KNX bus.

 ## Weather